Level 4, 18 North Tce, Adelaide SA

 The final stage involves meeting with your surgeon’s personal assistant.
 You will be given an in-depth quote, outlining the surgeon, hospital and anaesthetist fees, along with some take home information your procedure.

 There is a lot of information to take in after your first consultation.
-We encourage our patients to go home and discuss their procedure with loved ones and come back for a subsequent visit.
-We find our patients almost always come back with additional questions they hadn’t previously thought of, and this second visit allows you to go into your surgery feeling confident and fully informed about your procedure.
+We encourage patients to go home and discuss their procedure with loved ones and come back for a subsequent visit.
+We find patients almost always come back with additional questions they hadn’t previously thought of, and this second visit allows you to go into your surgery feeling confident and fully informed about your procedure.

 If this consultation is for your child, your surgeon may request returning for a subsequent visit when they are older.
 It is important to mention that otoplasty is not performed before the child is old enough to comprehend the surgery and able to be involved in the decision-making process.